ARM-software/arm-trusted-firmware/docs/about/contact.rst

 Issue Tracker
 ^^^^^^^^^^^^^

-Specific issues may be raised using the `issue tracker`_ on the TrustedFirmware.org website.
-Using this tracker makes it easy for the maintainers to prioritise and respond to your ticket.
+Bug reports may be filed on the `issue tracker`_ on the TrustedFirmware.org website.
+Using this tracker gives everyone visibility of the known issues in TF-A.

 Arm Licensees
 ^^^^^^^^^^^^^